4kpros/cdn/README.md

 ```
  - By default, the container uses `.env.example` as a sample environment file.
 You can directly update this file with your values.
 However, it would be better to integrate Vault to manage your secrets in your CI/CD pipeline.
 Or if you user Kubernetes.

+ - The entry point of the project is `cmd/` folder.
+In this folder the is the `main.go` file.

 ### 2. Build and start the container

 ```